 To improve the loading experience, you may want to exclude certain content of your website, such as the header or footer, from the preloader animation.
 This can be especially useful for content that is already cached or doesn’t require loading, as it can speed up the overall loading time and provide a better user experience.

-With the Preloader block from The Plus Addons for Block Editor, you can easily exclude certain content from the loading animation so it loads before the preloader.
+With the Preloader block from The Plus Blocks for Gutenberg, you can easily exclude certain content from the loading animation so it loads before the preloader.

-To check the complete feature overview documentation of The Plus Addons for Block Editor Preloader block, click here.
+To check the complete feature overview documentation of The Plus Blocks for Gutenberg Preloader block, click here.

 To do this, add the Preloader block on the page or template.